microsoft/kiota/docs/requiredtools/dotnet.md

 ## Target project requirements

 Before you can compile and run the generated files, you will need to make sure they are part of a project with the required dependencies.
-After creating a new project, or reusing an existing one, you will need to add references to the [abstraction](../../abstractions/dotnet) and the [authentication](../../authentication/dotnet/azure), [http](../../http/dotnet/httpclient), [serialization](../../serialization/dotnet/json) packages from the GitHub feed.
+After creating a new project, or reusing an existing one, you will need to add references to the [abstraction](https://github.com/microsoft/kiota/tree/main/abstractions/dotnet), [authentication](https://github.com/microsoft/kiota/tree/main/authentication/dotnet/azure), [http](https://github.com/microsoft/kiota/tree/main/http/dotnet/httpclient), and [serialization](https://github.com/microsoft/kiota/tree/main/serialization/dotnet/json) packages from the GitHub feed.

 ## Creating target projects